software-mansion/react-native-gesture-handler/docs/docs/components/reanimated_swipeable.md

 ### `renderLeftActions`

+a function that returns a component which will be rendered under the swipeable after swiping it to the right.
-accepts a function which receives the following arguments:
+The function receives the following arguments:

 - `progress` value representing swiping progress relative to the width of the returned element.
   Equals `0` when `swipeable` is closed, `1` when left action is open.